 A Social Impact Incentive Trip Appeals to Boomers’ Humanitarianism

 Having come of age during the tumultuous 1960s, Boomers became well-acquainted with sociopolitical and environmental issues.
 Many Boomers in your workplace were probably on the frontlines of feminist and civil rights, environmental and anti-war rallies and protests.
 As such, many of them want to feel that they are part of a company with a humanitarian vision and an interest in improving the world around them.
 Millennials are typically the progeny of Boomers and, as Harvard Business Review studies found, the two generations share an interest in improving and learning about the world around them: “Gen Ys and Boomers also share a heightened sense of obligation to make a positive contribution to society...
-Respectively, 86% and 85% say it’s important that their work involve ‘giving back.’”
+Respectively, 86% and 85% say it’s important that their work involves ‘giving back.’”

 By taking Baby Boomers on a humanitarian-oriented social impact incentive trip, you can appeal to their environmental or sociopolitical concerns and their desire to help make the world a better place.
-On a social impact trip to Cuba or the Dominican Republic, for example, a travel group can work with official community and co-op groups to bring more pot-able water to villages, teach local students English and help working women.
+On a social impact trip to Cuba or the Dominican Republic, for example, a travel group can work with an official community and co-op groups to bring more potable water to villages, teach local students English and help working women.
 They can also be part of incentive travel trips to Africa which promote conservation efforts.
 The options are wide open when it comes to planning an incentive trip that appeals to Boomers’ philanthropic side.

 Baby Boomers have seen it all—they’re known for being at the center of many of America’s turning points, from the moon landing to desegregation to demonstrations for workers’ and women’s rights.
 They’re also known for being adaptable, hard workers.
 What better way to motivate and make an impression on the Baby Boomer generation than by offering travel rewards that recognize their contributions, give them the chance to collaborate with colleagues and offer them the chance to help less privileged areas?
 Boomers will work harder and be more motivated by such incentive travel because they understand the value of new places and perspectives.